-WASHINGTON, DC– Senate Homeland Security and Governmental Affairs Committee Chairman Susan Collins and Ranking Member Joseph Lieberman, have introduced legislation to help ensure that our nations first responders have the most-up-to-date communications systems possible with the ability to communicate with one another during emergencies.
-The bill would provide $400 million in grant dollars to states and communities to assist in the sustainability and compatibility of communications systems.
+WASHINGTON, DC– Senate Homeland Security and Governmental Affairs Committee Chairman Susan Collins and Ranking Member Joseph Lieberman, have introduced legislation to help ensure that our nation’s first responders have the most-up-to-date communications systems possible with the ability to communicate with one another during emergencies.
+The bill would provide $400 million in grant dollars to states and communities the first year, with gradual increases over the next five years, to assist in the sustainability and compatibility of communications systems.
 The bill is expected to be considered by the Committee at a business meeting on Thursday.